rogermiranda1000/PicoStreamingAssistantFTUDP/README.md

 Make sure that your Pico 4 device is capable of using face tracking.
 At this time only the Pico 4 Pro is capable of being used with this module.
-Make sure you have the latest Streaming Assistant capable of sending face tracking data.
+Make sure you have the latest streaming app capable of sending face tracking data.
+(If you're using PICO Connect) Make sure you have WinPcap 4.1.3

 ## Licenses / Distribution